imsaqib/BeWayre/README.md

  -numpy

- Steps to install libraries- _pip install library_name_
+ --Steps to install libraries- _pip install library_name_

+ --Change the path of files in the CodeMB.py in line_203 & 212

+ --Then Run the script "CodeMB.py"

+ -- The safest route will be plotted on a map displayed in a web browser.